OGDENSBURG St. Lawrence Psychiatric Center supporters have mobilized.

 There havent been any decisions made, Mrs. Russell said.
 Its very difficult for us to tailor our remarks to that.
 Its not like were in the same mode as we were when the Ogdensburg prison was proposed for closure.
 It should be taken as seriously, but our message has to be slightly different.

-She and Mrs. Ritchie both said that community leaders need to tout the positive things St. Lawrence Psychiatric Center officers its patients and the community support it enjoys.
+She and Mrs. Ritchie said community leaders need to tout the services the center offers its patients and the community support it enjoys.

 Mrs. Ritchie late last week launched an online petition at www.savethecenter.net to build support to keep the facility open.
 She said it has collected more than 2,000 signatures from people all over the country.